Gift Recognition

 In commemoration of the life and accomplishments of Paul M. Van Arsdell, Jr., the law firm of Latham and Watkins, the Van Arsdell family, and his many friends, colleagues, and clients endowed the Paul M. Van Arsdell, Jr. Memorial Lecture on Litigation and the Legal Profession.
 This lecture series promotes thoughtful discussion on litigation and dispute resolution systems and the highest ethical ideals of the legal profession.

-Mr. Van Arsdell received his bachelor’s degree in 1969 and master’s degree in 1971 from the University of Illinois at Urbana-Champaign.
-After serving as an officer in the United States Army from 1971 until 1973, he returned to the University of Illinois where he received his law degree in 1977, earning a Rickert Award for Legal Writing and serving as managing editor of the University of Illinois Law Forum.
+Mr. Van Arsdell received his bachelor’s degree in 1969 and master’s degree in 1971 from the University of Illinois Urbana-Champaign.
+After serving as an officer in the United States Army from 1971 until 1973, he returned to the University of Illinois, where he received his law degree in 1977, earning a Rickert Award for Legal Writing and serving as managing editor of the University of Illinois Law Forum.

 Following his graduation from law school, Mr. Van Arsdell clerked for Judge John Godbold of the United States Court of Appeals for the Eleventh Circuit in Montgomery, Alabama.
 He began his practice in 1978 as an associate for the Chicago-based law firm of Hedlund, Hunter and Lynch, moving to their Los Angeles office in 1980.
-In 1982 the firm merged with Latham and Watkins; Mr. Van Arsdell became a partner in 1985.
+In 1982, the firm merged with Latham and Watkins; Mr. Van Arsdell became a partner in 1985.

 Mr. Van Arsdell was an outstanding young litigator involved in consumer law and was a role model for younger attorneys.
 He was regarded by his colleagues as a very hard-working attorney and regularly shared his experiences and expertise with others.
 He became the youngest head of the firm’s finance committee, a demonstration of the firm’s deep respect for him and his work.